IbrahimHabra/Throwing-Missile/README.md

 # Throwing-Missile
 Applying the projectile motion with a user interface .<br>
-The story began in 2020 when we took a physic lesson about projectile motions , The thing that inspired me to create this project as a challenge to my friend ...<br>
+The story began in 2020 when we took a physic lesson about projectile motions .<br> The thing that inspired me to create this project as a challenge to my friend ...<br>
 So , The formula that were applyed can be known ve visiting this site https://en.wikipedia.org/wiki/Projectile_motion <br>
 After that , a canvas made in javaFX library to make the user able to deal with the project with :<br>
 *) The angle slider <br>